Rameswaram TV Tower

 The Rameswaram TV Tower is a free-standing tower that was built in 1995.
 Standing at 323 m, it is the second tallest structure in India.
-The tower is used by Doordarshan for television broadcasting.
+The tower was used by Doordarshan for television broadcasting until it was phased out on 2022.
+It is currently used to relay Akashvani Madurai's FM Rainbow programmes in 100.9 MHz.
 The main structure is made of reinforced cement concrete and the mast is made of lattice steel.

 Geography

 The Rameswaram TV Tower is situated in the town of Rameswaram, which is a small municipality in the Ramanathapuram district, an administrative district in the South Indian state of Tamil Nadu.